utlis/context-8/README.md

 # Context-8

-Context-8 is an evaluation dataset designed to assess context sensitivity in Machine Translation for English-to-Japanese translation.
+Context-8 is an evaluation dataset designed to assess context sensitivity in Machine Translation.
 The first version consists of 130 groups comprising 533 English-to-Japanese translation examples, each requiring different context categories to produce fluent and appropriate translations.

 Context-8 is built from both hand-crafted and online materials.
 Real-world sources include publicly available written and online materials, covering a wide range of text types and registers.